People are using honest obituaries to blame governors for coronavirus deaths and invite them to their loved ones' funerals

 (CNN)Isabelle Papadimitriou was a dedicated respiratory therapist who worked to help others breathe.
 When coronavirus robbed the 64-year-old of her breath, her daughter Fiana Tulip knew she had to speak out.

+On Tuesday, Tulip published her mother's obituary.
+In it, she wrote of her love of the flute, her two dogs, Shadow and Gauner, and how "the carelessness of politicians" led to her mother's "undeserving death."

+"Isabelle was a giant, and powerful in her kindness.
+She made a difference each and every day in many people's lives.
+And like hundreds and thousands of others, she should still be alive today," Tulip wrote.

-In it, she blamed "the carelessness of politicians who undervalue healthcare workers through lack of leadership, refusal to acknowledge the severity of this crisis, and unwillingness to give clear and decisive direction to minimize the risks of coronavirus" for the loss of her mother.
+"Her undeserving death is due to the carelessness of the politicians who continue to hedge their bets on the lives of healthcare workers through a lack of leadership, through a refusal to acknowledge the severity of this crisis, and through an inability and unwillingness to give clear and decisive direction on how to minimize the risks of the coronavirus," she said.

-In an open letter that accompanied the obituary published in the Austin American-Statesman, Tulip specifically targeted Texas Governor Greg Abbott, writing, "Your inaction and active denial of the devastation Covid-19 is causing has made it clear that the people dying, and their families left behind are just numbers to you."
+In an open letter that accompanied the obituary published in the Austin American-Statesman, Tulip specifically targeted Texas Governor Greg Abbott, writing that his "inaction and active denial" of the virus's devastation mean those lost are "just numbers to you."

 She also invited Abbott to her burial "to witness first-hand the tragedy of my brother and I mourning our incredible mother who gave her life to save others."